 Can I get a report about my students’ visits to the DEWC?

-Yes, maybe.
 DEWC consultants will ask your students if they’d like us to send you an email about their visits.
-If a student says “yes,” then the consultant will send you an update to let you know that your student has visited us.
+If a student consents, then the consultant will send you an update to let you know that your student has visited us.
 However, a student may not want the DEWC to send you an email, and it is our policy to maintain confidentiality of all student visits.
 If you ask students not to use the DEWC for a particular assignment, they are bound by the Honor Code not to use our services, and we therefore advise that you ask students to self-report their use of the DEWC.
 Except as they are bound by the Honor Code as well, DEWC consultants will not be asked to report on the activity of other students.

 Why are there still errors in a paper if a student visited the DEWC?

-Good question.
 There are many reasons why a student who has visited the Writing Center may not hand in a perfect paper.
-Because our goal at the DEWC is to produce better writers, not just better papers, we cannot serve as a proofreading or editing service.
-We will help students to revise, but our consultants won’t “clean up” other students’ papers.
+Because our goal at the DEWC is to produce better writers, not just better papers, we do not serve as a proofreading or editing service.
+We will help students to revise, but our consultants won’t “fix” other students’ papers.
 Therefore, even a punctuation-specific consultation might focus on learning proper comma use and a few preposition errors may go unaddressed (during this half-hour, at least).
 It’s also possible that a consultant offers suggestions for revisions or edits that a writer chooses not to accept.
 Our consultants are trained to focus on higher-order concerns, so it may be that your student visited and the bulk of the consultation was spent discussing organization or thesis concerns.
 Finally, there may have been a misunderstanding between the student and the consultant.
-Because we work to keep the DEWC a student-centered space, however, and because we work to help students retain ownership of their writing, we also must insist that the final text is the responsibility of the student writer.
+Because we work to keep the DEWC a student-centered space, and because we work to help students retain ownership of their writing, we also must insist that the final text is the responsibility of the student writer.